Christina Milian Looks Smoking Hot In A Hot Pink Bikini While Abroad In Mauritius

 Actress and songstress Christina Milian tantalized her 6.4 million Instagram followers with her most recent share, a smoking-hot trio of snaps in which she rocked a bold pink swimsuit.
 The photos were captured while Christina was on vacation at the Paradis Beachcomber Golf Resort & Spa in Mauritius, as the geotag indicated.
+The post has since been deleted.

-In the first slide, she stood on the beach, wading into the water slightly until it came to just above her ankles.
+She was on a beach in the first slide, wading into the water slightly until it reached just above her ankles.
 The swimsuit she wore was from the brand Asherah Swim & Sport, whose Instagram page she tagged in the picture itself as well as in the caption of the post.

 The top was a simple style with triangular cups that hugged her ample assets, showing off a serious amount of cleavage.
-Thin straps extended over her shoulders, and across her chest, connecting the cups.
-A braided detail hung down from the middle of the top, and attached to a golden band that rested over her stomach.
+Thin straps extended over her shoulders and across her chest, connecting the cups.
+A braided detail hung down from the middle of the top attaching to a golden band that rested over her stomach.

 She paired the garment with matching bottoms in the same bold hue.
-The bottoms likewise had a gold embellishment that stretched over each hip as straps, and thin strips of pink fabric tumbled down from all sides, grazing her legs and blowing around her in the wind.
+The bottoms likewise had a gold embellishment that stretched over each hip.
+Thin strips of pink fabric tumbled down from all sides, grazing her legs and blowing around her in the wind.

-Christina had her long locks pulled up in a sleek bun atop her head, and she kept the accessories simple, wearing just a pair of large gold hoop earrings and a delicate bracelet on one wrist.
+Christina's long locks pulled up in a sleek bun atop her head.
+She kept the accessories simple, wearing just a pair of large gold hoop earrings and a delicate bracelet on one wrist.

-She angled her body to the side in the second photo, showing off her growing baby bump as she soaked in the sunshine.
-Her eyes were closed, her face upturned as the sun’s rays illuminated her stunning features.
-She rested both hands on the small of her back, and showed off the unique double band detail of the swimsuit.
+She angled her body to the side in the second photo, showing off her growing baby bump as she soaked up the sunshine.
+Her eyes were closed, with her face upturned as the sun's rays illuminated her stunning features.
+She rested both hands on the small of her back and showed off the unique double band detail of the swimsuit.

-She switched up the location for the third and final slide in the update, moving to the sandy beach to stand underneath a large tree rather than in the water.
+She was in a new location for the third and final slide in the update, moving to the sandy beach and standing underneath a large tree rather than in the water.

-Her fans absolutely loved the update, and the post received over 35,600 likes within just 30 minutes of going live, as well as 198 comments.
+Her fans absolutely loved the update.
+The post received over 35,600 likes within just 30 minutes of going live, as well as 198 comments.

 "Beautiful mama," one fan wrote, followed by two flame emoji.